KaiNorberg/PatchworkOS/README.md

 iodrop(fd);
 ```

 We first open the file using `iowalk()`, using the `IOPATH()` macro to specify the path.
 This macro expands to `FDCWD, FDROOT, "/path/to/file:rw"`, specifying the default current working directory and root directory.
-Within the path we specify "read and write access" (`:rw`).
-We could also specify a payload after a `?` symbol, which would be a raw string passed to the underlying filesystem.
+Within the path we specify "read and write access" (`:rw` see [Path Flags and Payloads](#Path Flags and Payloads)).

 > The term "walk" is used instead of "open" since all operations act on file descriptors and the ability to reach files relative to other files is a key part of the security model.
 As such, performing any operation on a file should be thought of as "walking" to it and then acting upon it, instead of merely "opening" it, after walking to a file we could walk to another file relative to it.